ashleyidesign/web-authoring-1-sp-20/README.md

         - [Ebb & Flow](lessons/01-ebb-and-flow.md) overview
     - Homework
         - Get [book](#books)
-        - Find 3 examples of sites you like, and why
+        - Find 3 examples of sites you like and don't like, and why

 #### 01/27 Monday